 Some folks still missed the crisp finish.
 But many embraced this approach, because these doughnuts had a cake-like texture that felt cozy.
 Home bakers enjoyed the ease of sliding pans into a preheated oven.
 So baked doughnuts became a fresh alternative for those who loved variety and convenience.

-Nutritional Comparison of Bake or Fry Doughnuts
+Nutritional Comparison of Baked or Fried Doughnuts

 Cooking Method | Approx. Calories (Per Medium Doughnut) | Oil Absorption |